gitkraken/gitkraken-client-docs/gitkraken-client/current.md

  - Upgraded to Electron 22.
  - Experimental Feature - Git Executable:
    - Added push support.
+   - Force push will now default to `--force-with-lease`, and prompt to `fetch` or `push --force` (without lease) when the remote ref and remote-tracking branch are different.
    - Added support for streaming Git Hooks output.
  - Renamed the GitKraken Terminal command `gk` to `gkc`.